 3. It is also important to be appropriate when sharing your emotions.

 When my mother died, my daughter saw me cry.
-She did not see me hysterical, because that would have scared her.
+She did not see me hysterical because that would have scared her.
 But she saw me sad.
 She would say to me, “Mommy, is your heart sad because grandma is in heaven?”
 And I would say yes.
-This would open the door for her to talk about her feelings, which she did and still does almost two years later.
+This would open the door for her to talk about her feelings, which she did and still does years later.

 4. When your child opens up, make it a point to actively listen and validate his or her thoughts and feelings.